Quick Links

 What Will the Internship Look Like?

 The internship is both a paid opportunity as well as a source of academic credit.
 We hope to work with partner organizations to determine the weekly number of hours that students will be expected to work remotely, that allows for integration into daily operations, community building and capacity to run individual projects that further the organization’s goals.
-Students will be compensated at a pay rate of $22 per hour, including a weekly meeting with other BAM interns and mentors.
-Hours range from 6.5-19.5 hours per week (including weekly meetings) depending on the host organization, as noted in Section 2 of the application.
+Students will be compensated at a pay rate of $25 per hour, including a weekly meeting with other BAM interns and mentors.
+Hours range from 3-19.5 hours per week (including weekly meetings) depending on the host organization, as noted in Section 2 of the application.

 In their accompanying coursework, students will be expected to reflect on their experiences with their mentors and peers, and how their work with partner organizations aligns with their own academic and personal interests and goals.
+For more information, please refer to the BAM Norms & Expectations Handbook.

 What Kind of Work Will Students Perform with Host Organizations?